andrija-djurovic/monobinShiny/README.md

             Special attention should be paid when data set contains more risk factors, becasue final number of risk factors can increase significantly using imputations.

-> :information_source: In case that imputation values cannot be calculated, download buttons will appear providing possibility to the user to download and check for which risk factors inputs are not defined properly (all special case values and special case values to be imputed).
-Both fields all special case values and special case values to be imputed should be defined as a list of numeric values (or values that can coerect to numeric including NA) separated by comma (,).
+> :information_source: In case that imputation values cannot be calculated, download buttons will appear providing possibility to the user to download and check for which risk
+                       factors inputs are not defined properly (all special case values and special case values to be imputed).
+Both fields all special case values and special case values to be imputed should be defined as a list of numeric values (or values that can coerce to numeric including NA) separated by comma (,).

 Ultimate goal of this module is to create report of descriptive statistics.
 Image below presents example of descriptive report.
 Details on calculated metrics can be found in help page of ```?desc.stat```.